 Students also attend a weekly journal club in which a recently published article is reviewed.
 The methods of the study are discussed in detail and methodological flaws are identified.
 The relevance of the article for clinical practice is discussed.

 Summer students learn about the setting up of research databases, and much of the students' work involves entering and checking data.
 In this context the methods of the MIDAS project are discussed in order to teach the student how to translate research hypotheses into a testable question.
-Students have an opportunity to assist in a variety of research projects, for example collecting data from patients for pilot studies.
+Students have an opportunity to assist in a variety of research projects such as collecting data from patients for pilot studies.
 Students interact with practicing clinical psychologists and psychiatrists as well as members of the MIDAS project team, and thus can learn about each of the clinical professions.

 Summer students are generally unpaid positions because of the large investment of staff time in providing educational experiences.
 Interested applicants should email Mark Zimmerman (email@example.com).